“Is there any app for that?” is a line I often hear these days.

 To do event live streaming from your smartphone, you need a video streaming app.
 There are plenty of video streaming solutions, including social platforms such as Periscope and Alively, and more professional services like Ustream and Wirecast Cam, some of them such as Livestream and Wowza Gocoder being restricted to their service only.

-Here are some of the best live video streaming apps for mobile that will work with your DaCast channel.
+Here are some of the best live streaming apps for mobile that will work with your Dacast channel.

 1. Broadcast Me